|

 came to include treatment of disease using acupuncture, herbal

-medicine, dietary principles, physical manipulation of the body
+medicine, dietary principles, physical

-mind-body practice of Qi Gong.
+movement (Tai Chi), and the mind-body practice of Qi Gong.

 Most of people in the West are very